 I drew in the on the flags and posts again referring back to my drawing with the grid lines.
 I decided to paint the main Jolly Roger sail in black instead of white, just to look more piratey and it matches back to his black comforter.

-Then next day I went to the details.
-Inspired by the 90s Debbie Travis, I found a wood grainer tool and made the ship look like real wood - so cool.
+wood grainer tool and made the ship look like real wood - so cool.
 It was easy to use.
 I mixed a darker brown colour and mixed it 1 part paint to 4 parts glaze.
 I rolled the glazed paint in small section and then pulled the wood graining tool across, rocking in as I pulled and it left this cool wood grain.
 The hardest part was staying straight - but since the glaze stays wet you can try again.

 I used a projector to trace out the Jolly Roger, then painted a few coats of white.
 Then I added detail to the posts and the sails.
 I added highlights and shadows to the ship and I used a sharpie to outline - which easier to use a marker then a paint brush.